ocaml/dune/doc/dune-files.rst

 include
 -------

-The ``include`` stanza allows to include the contents of another file into the current dune file.
+The ``include`` stanza allows including the contents of another file in the current dune file.
 Currently, the included file cannot be generated and must be present in the source tree.
 This feature is intended to be used in conjunction with promotion, when parts of a dune file are to be generated.